hailiang-wang/mark-markdown-up/README.m.md

 **NOTICE: MarkdownPP is no longer actively maintained.
 MarkdownPP will not receive any future releases.**

-The Mark Markdown Up is a Python module designed to add extended features on top of the excellent Markdown syntax defined by John Gruber.
+The Markup-Markdown is a Python module designed to add extended features on top of the excellent Markdown syntax defined by John Gruber.
 These additions are mainly focused on creating larger technical documents without needing to use something as heavy and syntactically complex as Docbook.